codeforfun200/vidcrawler/README.md

 in pure bash, where function calls are expensive operation and i wanted script to be faster.
 Unfortunatelly it still was not enough so i had to rewrite it to awk.
 There are also other insufficiencies, theese are often caused by fact, that author is beginner in both bash and awk.

+Results

+Results are shown in terminal, after script finishes.
+First block contains found direct download links.
+Second block contains sites with embedded player, where streaming could be possible.
+Third block contains youtube alternative sites, fourth block contains paysites, fifth block torrent sites and sixth block contains sites, which according to some indices may include another download links, which were not identified for sure.
+Of course, there may be irrelevant results, relevancy depends on results of google search and other finders, which scripts use.
+Even more results, than results shown in terminal, may contain file download_lnks.txt, but theese are often duplicit and there may be more irrelevant results too.